The Peace Maker (pamphlet): Authorship

+Reaction

 Smith denounced the pamphlet in the December 1, 1842, issue of Times and Seasons, the official church newspaper, writing:

 There was a book printed at my office, a short time since, written by Udney H. Jacob, on marriage, without my knowledge; and had I been apprised of it, I should not have printed it; not that I am opposed to any man enjoying his privileges; but I do not wish to have my name associated with the authors, in such an unmeaning rigmarole of nonsence [sic], folly, and trash.
 JOSEPH SMITH.

 However, other sources raise the possibility that this statement may have been misleading.
 In particular, John D. Lee's 1877 "Confessions" states, speaking about the 1842–43 period:

 During the winter Joseph, the Prophet, set a man by the name of Udney Hay Jacob to select from the Old Bible scriptures as pertained to polygamy, or celestial marriage, to write it in pamphlet form, and to advocate that doctrine.
 This he did as a feeler among the people, to pave the way for celestial marriage.

-This two chapter pamphlet deals in substantial part with Biblical marriage laws.
+Laurel Thatcher Ulrich notes that while both Jacob and Smith used Biblical arguments to justify polygamy (which Smith secretly practiced at the time), the beliefs about divorce espoused in The Peace Maker do not match Joseph Smith's teachings or practices on divorce.

+John Taylor, who helped manage the press that published The Peace Maker, also dismissed the pamphlet and felt William Smith was responsible for continuing its dissemination.

 The text offers several defenses of polygamy that were later used extensively by the Church of Jesus Christ of Latter-day Saints (LDS Church), the Latter Day Saint sect which later migrated to Utah and defended the practice, arguing that polygamy produces greater marital unity than monogamy.
 The pamphlet also argues vigorously that male authority over females should be absolute and is of divine origin.
 The text has been influential in the development of 20th- and 21st-century Latter Day Saint polygamous movements.